Miraculiciously/OD-poster-ESSA-Glasgow-2023/README.md

 ## Licensing Information

+Since the Python code in this essential part of the project, the repository's license is Apache 2.0.
+Please note the specifications in the following licensing information!

 ### Data
-The data in this repository is licensed under the Creative Commons Attribution ShareAlike 4.0 License (CC BY-SA 4.0).
+The data used for this project is licensed under the Creative Commons Attribution ShareAlike 4.0 License (CC BY-SA 4.0).
+It will me made available in due time in a 4 TU Repository.
+The link will be put [here].

 ### Code
 I wrote the Python code in this repository and license it under the Apache License 2.0.

+The Netlogo code in this project is based on the models listed below.
+Special licensing may apply.

 ### Models
 The models in this repository are licensed as follows: